-\begin{conjecture} For every matroid $\M$, the following polynomials have only real roots. \begin{itemize} \item (\cite[Conjecture~10.19]{ferroni-schroter}) The polynomial $\uH_{\M}(x)$, i.e. the Hilbert--Poincar\'e series of the Chow ring $\uCH(\M)$. \item (\cite[Conjecture~4.3.3]{stevens-bachelor}) The polynomial $\H_{\M}(x)$, i.e. the Hilbert--Poincar\'e series of the augmented Chow ring $\CH(\M)$. \item (\cite[Conjecture~5.1] {proudfoot-xu-young}) The polynomial $Z_{\M}(x)$, i.e. the Hilbert--Poincar\'e series of the intersection cohomology module $\IH(\M)$. \item (\cite[Conjecture~3.2]{gedeon-proudfoot-young-survey}) The polynomial $P_{\M}(x)$, i.e. the Hilbert--Poincar\'e series of the stalk $\IH(\M)_{\varnothing}$ at the empty flat of $\IH(\M)$. \end{itemize} \end{conjecture}
+\begin{conjecture} For every matroid $\M$, the following polynomials have only real roots. \begin{itemize} \item (\cite[Conjecture~8.18]{ferroni-schroter}) The polynomial $\uH_{\M}(x)$, i.e. the Hilbert--Poincar\'e series of the Chow ring $\uCH(\M)$. \item (\cite[Conjecture~4.3.3]{stevens-bachelor}) The polynomial $\H_{\M}(x)$, i.e. the Hilbert--Poincar\'e series of the augmented Chow ring $\CH(\M)$. \item (\cite[Conjecture~5.1] {proudfoot-xu-young}) The polynomial $Z_{\M}(x)$, i.e. the Hilbert--Poincar\'e series of the intersection cohomology module $\IH(\M)$. \item (\cite[Conjecture~3.2]{gedeon-proudfoot-young-survey}) The polynomial $P_{\M}(x)$, i.e. the Hilbert--Poincar\'e series of the stalk $\IH(\M)_{\varnothing}$ at the empty flat of $\IH(\M)$. \end{itemize} \end{conjecture}

 The first two of the above four assertions were observed and conjectured by June Huh in a private communication with the third author in 2019.

 \begin{remark} We note that $\CH(\M)$ and $\IH(\M)$ are both modules over the graded M\"obius algebra $\H(\M)$ (see Section~\ref{subsec:ih} for its definition).
 We make this point only to be able to define $\IH(\M)_\varnothing$ (see Definition~\ref{def:ih}), which depends on the $\H(\M)$-module structure.
 As the purpose of this paper is to study various Hilbert--Poincar\'e series, we only need to view $\H(\M)$, $\uCH(\M)$, $\CH(\M)$, $\IH(\M)$, and $\IH(\M)_\varnothing$ as graded vector spaces. \end{remark}